MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 The Resilient File System (ReFS) is Microsoft's newest file system, designed to maximize data availability, scale efficiently to large data sets across diverse workloads, and provide data integrity by means of resiliency to corruption.
 It seeks to address an expanding set of storage scenarios and establish a foundation for future innovations.

 ## Key benefits

+### Resiliency
-### **Resiliency**ReFS introduces new features that can precisely detect corruptions and also fix those corruptions while remaining online, helping provide increased integrity and availability for your data:
+ReFS introduces new features that can precisely detect corruptions and also fix those corruptions while remaining online, helping provide increased integrity and availability for your data:

 - **Online repair** - Repair processes are both localized to the area of corruption and performed online, requiring no volume downtime.
-- **Storage Spaces integration** - When used in conjunction with a mirror or parity space, ReFS can automatically repair detected corruptions using the alternate copy of the data provided by Storage Spaces.
+- **Storage Spaces integration** - When used with a mirror or parity space, ReFS can automatically repair detected corruptions using the alternate copy of the data provided by Storage Spaces.
 - **Salvaging data** - If a volume becomes corrupted and an alternate copy of the corrupted data doesn't exist, ReFS removes the corrupt data from the namespace on a live volume.
 In other words, ReFS keeps the volume online while it handles non-correctable corruptions.
 - **Integrity-streams** - ReFS introduces checksums for metadata and optionally for file data, giving ReFS the ability to reliably detect corruptions.
-- **Proactive error correction** - In addition to validating data before reads and writes, ReFS introduces a data integrity scanner, known as a <i>scrubber</i>.
+- **Proactive error correction** - In addition to validating data before reads and writes, ReFS introduces a data integrity scanner, known as a *scrubber*.
 This scrubber periodically scans the volume, identifying latent corruptions and proactively triggering a repair of corrupt data.

 ### **Performance**
 In addition to providing resiliency improvements, ReFS introduces new features for performance-sensitive and virtualized workloads.
 Real-time tier optimization, block cloning, and sparse VDL are good examples of the evolving capabilities of ReFS, which are designed to support dynamic and diverse workloads: